 Reduced Risk

-On the company side of that coin, you control all of the risks.
+As the company, you control all of the risks.
 That means you’re not going to be put at risk by someone else’s company and you can take steps to reduce the financial and legal liabilities associated with the project.

 Decreased Administrative Burden

 A lot of administrative work goes into any construction project for both builders and the people who are paying them.
-But when the project in question is a design-build project, the amount of administrative work is minimal in comparison to the amount required for a design-bid-build project.
+But when the project in question is a design-build project, the amount of administrative work is less compared to what’s required for a design-bid-build project.

 Greater Collaboration & Relationships